Control Flow

 • Constructing pydantic models in return.
 Move the construction into a dedicated "build result" action, then return its result.

-• References to module-level globals from inside the workflow body.
-Pass them in through workflow inputs or fetch them inside an action.
+• Most references to module-level globals.
+Enum members and exception classes resolve fine; arbitrary globals don't.
+Pass values in through workflow inputs or fetch them inside an action.